MicrosoftDocs/sql-docs/docs/advanced-analytics/r/use-sqlbindr-exe-to-upgrade-an-instance-of-sql-server.md

 ## How component upgrade works

 Component upgrade is through *binding* a SQL Server 2016 R Services instance (or a SQL Server 2017 Machine Learning Services instance) to Microsoft Machine Learning Server.
+The [Microsoft Machine Learning Server Installer](https://docs.microsoft.com/machine-learning-server/install/machine-learning-server-windows-install) provides the binding mechanism for R and Python components associated with an instance of SQL Server.

 Binding changes the service update mechanism.
 Switching support polices is an attractive option for data science teams who require new generation R and Python modules for their solutions.

 + Without binding, R and Python packages are patched for bug fixes when you install a service pack or cumulative update (CU).